 4) Your credit report will take a monthly hit while you are in the debt consolidation program.
 A credit report shows if you are paying your creditors according to the contract.
 If you are not paying according to the contract, your credit report will show that an account is delinquent according to the contract terms, and every month it will show a higher delinquency.
 Since the debt consolidation program is based on paying the creditors back at a lower interest rate and lower payment than the minimum monthly payment, every month the credit card companies will report that you are delinquent on your payments.
 This lowers your credit score of course.
 However, when you file a bankruptcy your credit score will take a hit at first, but then you can begin rebuilding your credit by making on time payments immediately.
 Most of my clients see significant increases in their credit score within one to two years after having filed a bankruptcy.

 5) Debt consolidation programs have a large number of fraudulent companies.
 When going into a debt consolidation program, you have to be very careful who you are working with.
 There are thousands of horror stories about individuals who have paid a debt consolidation company thousands of dollars, and nothing was paid to their creditors.
 Bankruptcy is governed by Federal Law and any attorney who represents individuals in bankruptcies will be supervised by the Bankruptcy Court, the US Trustee, and the state bar.

-There is a place for debt consolidation companies, and there are some reputable companies.
+There is a time and place for debt consolidation companies, and there are some reputable companies.
 However, you must be very careful when considering one of these programs and make sure that it will meet your needs.
 Likewise, filing for bankruptcy should never be an easy decision, but it can provide you with complete debt relief that is not available anywhere else.

 If you are struggling with bills you cannot pay, contact Hampton Roads Legal Services at 757-276-6555.
 I will meet with you one-on-one and discuss how a bankruptcy can help you to become debt free!